-Logstore read/write logs must be saved in a certain shard.
-Each Logstore is divided into several shards and each shard is composed of MD5 left-closed, right-open intervals.
-These intervals do not overlap and the interval ranges add up to the entire MD5 value range.
+Logstore read/write logs must be stored in a certain shard.
+Each Logstore is divided into several shards and each shard is composed of MD5 left-closed and right-open intervals.
+Each interval range does not overlap with others and the total range of all the intervals is the entire MD5 value range.

-With the shard range, you can write logs by specifying Hash Key, as well as split or merge shards.
-The corresponding shard must be specified when reading data from it.
-You can use load balancing mode or specified hash key mode when writing data.
-In load balancing mode, a data packet is written to an available shard at random.
-In specified Hash Key mode, data is written to the shard whose range includes the specified key.
+With the shard range, you can write logs by specifying Hash Key, split shards, and merge shards.
+To read data from a shard, you must specify the corresponding shard.
+To write data to a shard, you can use Server Load Balancer or specify the Hash Key.
+By using Server Load Balancer, each data packet is written to an available shard at random.
+By specifying the Hash Key, data is written to the shard whose range includes the specified key.

-If you write a log and specify the MD5 key as 5F, the log data will be written into shard1 that contains the MD5 key 5F.
-If you specify the MD5 Key as 8C, the log data will be written into shard2 that contains the MD5 key 8C.
+If you specify the MD5 key as 5F by specifying the Hash Key when writing logs, the log data will be written to Shard1 that contains the MD5 key 5F.
+If you specify the MD5 key as 8C, the log data will be written to Shard2 that contains the MD5 key 8C.

 - Write: 5 MB/s, 2000 times/s

 We recommend that you plan the number of shards according to the actual data traffic.
 If the traffic exceeds the read/write capacities, split the shard in time to increase the number of shards so as to achieve greater read/write capacities.
 If the traffic is far less than the maximum read/write capacities of shards, we recommend that you merge the shards to reduce the number of shards so as to save the rental costs of shards.

 For example, assume that you have two shards in readwrite status and can write data at 10 MB/s at maximum.
 If you write data at 14 MB/s in real time, we recommend that you split a shard to make the number of shards in readwrite status reach three.
 If you write data at only 3 MB/s in real time, we recommend that you merge these two shards because one shard can meet the needs.